10 Things for the ‘Do Not Pack’ List

-Bringing a bottle of wine for a host or hostess is a lovely gesture unless you place it in a checked-bag.
-In that case, airport security will confiscate it (and this is true for any liquids in containers larger than 3.4 ounces can get past airport security.
+Bringing a bottle of wine for a host or hostess is a lovely gesture but unless you place it in a checked bag, it will be confiscated.
+Airport security will confiscate it (and this is true for any liquids in containers larger than 3.4 ounces can get past airport security.
 Tip: Buy large bottles of alcohol at your destination, or ship it ahead along with other bulky or fragile items.

 4. Big bottles or tubes

 When checking a bag, large or medium or family size bottles and tubes of shampoo, conditioner, sunscreen, hand lotion and face cream; if they’re in a carry-on, they won’t get past security (see #3) and these family-size products are enormous space eaters, plus they can push bags into overweight territory and overweight fees can reach $200 or more.
 If you are staying with relatives, help yourself to their stuff (and do the same for them when they visit you).
 If you’re staying at a hotel, many provide such items for free; if they are not in the room, ask at the front desk.
 If you must have your own special brand, stop at a big box drugstore on arrival.

 5. Blow dryers

 Hair dryers, blow dryers – today, these are standard bathroom fixtures in modest of motels (and you can always call ahead to confirm, or check the hotel/motel website).
 Visiting family?
 Bet they’ll have one of these lying around.
 Save the space in your bag for something more important like souvenirs.

 I like to read and I like books, but I also like packing as little as possible so when I travel I load up devices with ebooks (and movies and TV shows).
 It’s time to stop thinking of our mobile devices as phones; they are our libraries, our maps, our flashlights, our guide books, our translators, our everything.
 Which reminds me, do not forget to pack your charger cords.